vmware/terraform-provider-vcfa/website/docs/guides/roles_management.html.markdown

 If you want to modify a Role, Global Role, or Rights Bundle that is already in your system, you need first to import it into Terraform state, and only then you can apply your changes.

-Let's say, for example, that you want to change a rights bundle `Default Rights Bundle`, to publish it only to a limited set of tenants, while you will create a separate rights bundle for other tenants that need a different set of rights.
+Let's say, for example, that you want to change a rights bundle `Default Tenant Rights Bundle`, to publish it only to a limited set of tenants, while you will create a separate rights bundle for other tenants that need a different set of rights.

 The import procedure works in three steps: